CSA-OCP-GER/azure-developer-college/day1/challenges/Challenge 3/challenge-3.md

-# Challenge 3: Backup Your VM Using Azure Backup
+# Challenge 3: VM - Azure Backup: Save your VM state
 [back](../../readme.md)

 ## Here is what you will learn ##